Research | Communication

 - To take a critical view of your own work

 - How to write clear and concise texts

 - The conventions for stressing key constituents in English texts.

-This course will take place over several sessions of 3 hours.
-You will be given about 14 hours of homework in between course days.
+This course will take place over several sessions of 2 or 3 hours and you will be given about 14 hours of homework in between course days.
+Total workload: 56 hours.

 - You can register for this course using the registration buttons on the right side of this page.
 Please note the difference between Staff (employee of Leiden University) and Extern/LUMC (e.g. extern, self-funded researchers or employee at LUmc).